Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vat the ky di bi goi la “ngoi sao that bai” cua vu tru-Hinh-6

 6. Some brown dwarfs may have planets orbiting them.
-While they are not actual stars, brown dwarfs can still have their own planetary systems.
+Although they are not actual stars, brown dwarfs can still have their own planetary systems.
 Astronomers have found several planets orbiting brown dwarfs, raising the question of whether such systems could support life.
 Photo: Pinterest.

 Vat the ky di bi goi la “ngoi sao that bai” cua vu tru-Hinh-7